Last updated

 Yes, you can legally access broadcast TV channels over the internet.
 Your options include paid television services and free IPTV (sometimes with ads).
 Most telecoms use IPTV to deliver live TV channels to Canadian households.
 Additionally, many independent internet providers offer an IPTV reseller service in Canada, frequently for a lower price.
 You may also find free “channels” on your smart TV or media box.

-Some internet TV providers exist in a legal grey zone—what they’re doing isn’t explicitly illegal since they operate outside Canada.
+Some Canadians may find internet TV in Canada that exists in a legal grey zone—what these IPTV providers do isn’t explicitly illegal since they operate outside Canada.
 Commonly priced very cheaply, these services broadcast local and specialty channels, including TSN, Sportsnet, CBC News Network, and the Discovery Channel.
-You may not be explicitly breaking the law by using these services, but there are other reasons you should never use grey market IPTV.
+You may not be explicitly breaking the law by using these services, but it’s not something we recommend either.

 Who sells legal IPTV services?

-Any company registered with the CRTC to deliver paid IPTV service is a legal operation.
+Any company registered with the Canadian Radio-television and Telecommunications Commission (CRTC) to deliver paid IPTV service is a legal operation.
 The simplest example of legal IPTV is the service you receive from major telecommunications companies, including Bell, Telus, and SaskTel.
 Even companies that traditionally used analog cable signals—including Rogers, Shaw, Videotron, and Cogeco—switched to IPTV over coaxial cables that deliver broadband internet service.
+You can find IPTV services in Quebec, Ontario, and other provinces across Canada.

-Independent internet providers like Teksavvy, oxio, and Distributel also provide IPTV services.
-For any legitimate IPTV service to work in Canada, you must also subscribe to home internet service with that provider.
+Some independent internet providers, like TekSavvy and Distributel, offer IPTV services in select regions.
+For any legitimate IPTV service to work in Canada, you must also subscribe to a home internet service with that provider.

 Free IPTV channels

 Many smart TVs include free internet-based channels like CBC News, WIRED, and The Red Green Channel.
+Pluto TV is an adjacent IPTV, where instead of requiring a subscription, it provides content under a free ad-supported streaming television (FAST) model.
 Generally speaking, preloaded apps on your television, tablet, or phone are likely a legitimate service with appropriate broadcast rights within Canada.
-When downloading new apps that promise free television channels, you might want to look deeper into that service.
+When downloading new apps that promise free television channels, you might want to look deeper into app developer and service.

 Grey market IPTV

-It’s unlikely that the authorities will break into your house and confiscate your home entertainment system because you’re using grey market IPTV.
+It’s unlikely that the authorities will break into your house and confiscate your home entertainment system because you’re using a grey market IPTV service.
 Still, your internet provider can restrict (or cancel!) your service if it reasonably suspects unlawful activity.

 Why you shouldn’t use grey market IPTV services

-WhistleOut Canada researched Canada's most popular grey market IPTV services.
+WhistleOut Canada researched the most popular grey market IPTV services in the country.
 Several of them—including Northern IPTV, Diablo IPTV, and Apollo Group IPTV—were dummy brands for BestBuyIPTV.
 Each brand used a different fake address in the United States.
 In truth, the company operates from Vietnam.
 Additionally, the headquarters for the popular IPTV Smarters is in India.
-These companies do not adhere to Canadian broadcast, telecommunications, or fraud laws.
+These companies do not adhere to Canadian broadcast, telecommunication, or fraud laws.

 It’s a bad idea to share your credit card information with a company that doesn’t provide truthful information about where it’s based and how it operates.
 Additionally, installing an untrusted app on your phone or computer opens a backdoor to your network and compromises your security.

 Long gone are the days when you called up the one local TV provider to get cable service.
-With IPTV, any company that delivers high-speed internet to the home can also sell access to network and specialty television channels.
+With IPTV, any company that delivers high-speed internet to the home can also sell access to the network and specialty television channels.
 Major IPTV providers offer the most features and the newest technology, but independent services cost far less per month.
+Providers will offer IPTV services with a set-top box or other device to access services and channels.

 Major IPTV Providers

-Today, companies use coaxial and fibre optic cables—the same ones that deliver high-speed internet—to provide IPTV services.
+Today, companies use coaxial, fibre optic cables, and other mediums—the same ones that deliver high-speed internet—to provide IPTV services.
 Most urban and suburban markets have access to IPTV services from one or two major providers, including:

 To subscribe to IPTV service, you must bundle it with high-speed home internet from the same provider.
 You will need internet speeds of at least 50Mbps to stream high-quality television.
 Some service providers may require a minimum internet package with a 150Mbps download speed to bundle the services.